adap/flower/datasets/doc/source/how-to-use-with-local-data.rst

 ^^^^^
 Analogously to the image datasets, there are two methods here:

-1) give a path the the directory
+1) give a path to the directory

 .. code-block:: python